eliudgachunji/alx-system_engineering-devops/0x02-shell_redirections/README.md

-14-findthatword displays lines containing the pattern root 15-countthatword counts the number of lines with a pattern 17-hidethisword displays the lines without the pattern
+14-findthatword displays lines containing the pattern root 15-countthatword counts the number of lines with a pattern 17-hidethisword displays the lines without the pattern 18-letteronly displays the files that begin with a letter